edX: Innovative Online Learning

 Summary

-We think that edX offers really great services on educating yourself.
+We think that edX offers great services for educating yourself.
 The platform is very modern and fun to learn with.
-You are not tied to a schedule and can just work in your own time and pace, there is no cost involved at all(!) and when you finish a course you can get a certification in many courses.
+You are not tied to a schedule and can work at your own time and pace.
+For many courses, there is no cost involved, and when you finish a course, you can get a certification in many courses.

-Beyond the actual things you have learned, the certification proofs useful, for instance when added to your CV.
-It shows a potential future employer that you are interested and self motivated in improving yourself without someone to tell you to do it.
+Beyond the actual things you have learned, the certification proves useful, for instance, when added to your CV.
+It shows a potential future employer that you are interested and self-motivated in improving yourself without someone telling you to do it.
 That’s a very nice plus point when considering new staff.
-There is also a blog and a news page if you want to check on the latest.
+There is also a blog and a news page if you want to check the latest. edX: I strongly recommend checking it out and trying a course.

 Image credit: edX